-Rich, dense, ultra chocolatey, you will be swooning for these Vegan Fudgy Black Bean Brownies.
-They’re made with less than 10 ingredients which means they’ll be ready in no time!
+Rich, fudgy, ultra chocolatey, you will be swooning for these easy Vegan Black Bean Brownies.
+This simple black bean brownies recipe is made with less than 10 ingredients which means they’ll be ready in no time!
+Below you’ll find tips for how to make these sugar free as well.
 They’re easy, delicious, and thanks to black beans, even healthy too!
-If you love fudgy brownies, these are the ultimate!
-Make them today!
+If you love fudgy brownies, these are the best!
+See the tips below for making them with applesauce.

 Making Chocolate Brownies

 Sometimes I’m about all the chocolate.
 But most of the time I’m looking for ways to feed myself that chocolate in a way that’s as healthy as possible, without sacrificing taste.
-That’s where these Vegan Fudgy Black Bean Brownies come in.
+It’s hard to imagine brownies made with beans, but that’s what I did.
+In fact, that’s how these Vegan Fudgy Black Bean Brownies came about.

 I’ve had a passion for fiber for quite awhile.
 In fact, that’s one reason I have such a thing with using chickpeas.
 That passion has grown even more intense since listening to Dr. Garth Davis on the Rich Roll Podcast.